The Voice (Ultravox song): Videos

 There were two different videos made for the single.
 One has the band miming a performance in a slanted room; the band members appear to be standing at an unnatural angle.
 The other video is more elaborate, contains war imagery, single-word slogans in knock-out text, features Billy Currie appearing as a radio announcer, and Midge Ure as a soldier.
+The Voice, was the fourth and final music video directed by Russell Mulcahy that was included on the Ultravox The Collection video compilation.
+Midge Ure and Chris Cross continued to direct Ultravox next music videos.

 Live Performances

 Live versions of The Voice appear on the live albums Monument and Return to Eden.